packetcatcha-blip/icy-flower-c586/sellersco-worker/QUANTUM-INTEGRATION.md

 # 🎯 QUANTUM FEATURE INTEGRATION GUIDE

+## ⚠️ CRITICAL: Production vs Staging

+**Production Worker**: `icy-flower-c586.jsellers.workers.dev` (DNS CNAME → sellersco.net)
+**ALWAYS TEST ON STAGING WORKER FIRST** before deploying quantum features to production

+---

 ## What You've Just Integrated

-Your `sellersco.net` Cloudflare Worker now has a complete **Post-Quantum Revolution** experience built-in.
+Your `icy-flower-c586.jsellers.workers.dev` Cloudflare Worker now has a complete **Post-Quantum Revolution** experience built-in.
 This is not a separate service—it's fully integrated into your existing worker with route handling at `/quantum/*`.

 ---